 An assessment of an administrative fine of up to $50,000 per violation, or an order for corrective action fixing a reasonable time for correction of the violation or both; and

-Notice to the Licensee or Registrant that they may request a hearing in accordance with 935 CMR 500.500.
+Notice to the Licensee or Registrant that they may request a hearing in accordance with 935 CMR 500.500: Adult Use of Marijuana.

 An administrative fine of up to $50,000 may be assessed for each violation.